-- 10.1 If there is a serious and immediate threat to a child contact the Police. - 10.2 Concerns that a child is being abused must be discussed with Designated Safeguarding Leads. - 10.3 All safeguarding concerns or incidents should be reported using our safeguarding concern or incident report form template which can be found on the staff intranet within the policies and procedures section under 'Safeguarding' and on all safeguarding notice boards at our sites and offices.
-Copies of any initial notes related to disclosures, incidents or concerns must also be kept and provided to the designated safeguarding leads when reporting a concern. - 10.4 All safeguarding incidents or concerns should be reported to Dawn Neil the Designated Safeguarding Lead via email marked as high importance and confidential using the following email address: dawn.neil@mareandfoal.org or by calling 07842 061 996. - 10.5 Safeguarding concerns and incidents will be responded to within 24 hours as outlined within our safeguarding reporting concerns procedure document which is located on the staff intranet and published on our main website. - 10.6 Any concern about child abuse or risk of significant harm to a child must be reported to Devon Children's Services (MASH) for children within Devon or through South West Child Protection Procedures for the local safeguarding board / partnership within the child's locality. - 10.7 Do not attempt to deal with the problem of abuse alone, it is our responsibility to report concerns, not to investigate or decide whether or not abuse has occurred!
+- 10.1 If there is a serious and immediate threat to a child contact the Police by calling 999. - 10.2 Concerns that a child is being abused must be discussed with the Designated Safeguarding Leads.

+- 10.3 All safeguarding concerns or incidents should be reported using our safeguarding concern or incident report form template which can be found on the staff intranet within the policies and procedures section under 'Safeguarding' and on all safeguarding notice boards at our sites and offices.
+Copies of any initial notes related to disclosures, incidents or concerns must also be kept and provided to the designated safeguarding leads when reporting a concern. - 10.4 All safeguarding incidents or concerns should be reported to Dawn Neil the Designated Safeguarding Lead via email marked as high importance and confidential using the following email address: dawn.neil@mareandfoal.org or by calling 07842 061 996. - 10.5 If the concern relates to the Designated Safeguarding Lead's conduct you should contact the Chief Executive of the Mare and Foal Sanctuary Rhodri Samuel and the Local Authority Designated Officer (LADO) for Devon Tel: 01392 384 964. - 10.6 Safeguarding concerns and incidents will be responded to within 24 hours as outlined within our safeguarding reporting concerns procedure document which is located on the staff intranet and published on our main website. - 10.7 Any concern about child abuse or risk of significant harm to a child must be reported to Devon Children's Services (MASH) for children within Devon or through South West Child Protection Procedures for the local safeguarding board / partnership within the child's locality. - 10.7 Do not attempt to deal with the problem of abuse alone, it is our responsibility to report concerns, not to investigate or decide whether or not abuse has occurred!